terrillwilliams3/machine-code-polyglot-app/README.md

 Enter Credentials: Paste your API key into the input field at the top right of the app.

 Select Protocol: Choose your input language (e.g., Python) from the dropdown menu.
+The selected language will automatically shift to the first slot in the grid.

 Write Code: Type your code in the active window (marked with a red border).

-Watch it Happen: After a short pause (1.5 seconds), the neural link will activate, and the translation engine will populate the other 8 windows.
+Watch it Happen: After a short pause (1.5 seconds), the Polyglot System Status will activate, and the translation engine will populate the other 8 windows.

+Reset: Use the RESET button in the header to clear all input and output fields instantly.

+Download: Click the download icon 📥 on any code window to save that specific snippet as a file.

 ⚠️ Note on Security